-Blueprint Genetics provides a WES re-evaluation service that:
+Blueprint Genetics provides a WES variant re-evaluation service that:

-- can be requested between 12-24 months after the original results are reported
+- Can be requested between 12 to 24 months after the original results are reported

-- might change the previous variant classification based on advances in scientific knowledge made between the time of reporting and the time of re-evaluation
+- Might change the classification of previously identified variants based on advances in scientific knowledge made between the time of reporting and the time of re-evaluation

 How to order:

 1) Contact firstname.lastname@example.org via email requesting WES re-evaluation and include the Order ID (more detailed contact information for Support below)

 3) Include up-to-date clinical and/or family history information.
 Alternatively, indicate if there is no change.
 A detailed description of the patient’s phenotype gives us the best chance for reclassification of the variant in question.
 Note: do not include any identifiable information about your patient

-4) Once we have received the request for variant re-evaluation and updated clinical information, the TAT is 10 working days
+4) Once we have received the request for variant re-evaluation and updated clinical information, the turnaround time is 28 working days

 5) Once the re-evaluation is complete, an updated report will be available in Nucleus